tomas-fryza/avr-course/labs/05-adc/README.md

 5. Go through the `main.c` file and make sure you understand each line.
 Use ATmega328P datasheet and complete the ADC configuration as follows:

-   * voltage reference: AVcc with external capacitor
+   * voltage reference: AVcc with external capacitor at AREF pin
    * input channel: ADC0
-   * clock prescaler: 128
    * enable ADC module
    * enable interrupt
+   * clock prescaler: 128

    ![adc timing](images/adc_timing.png)